 Subcomponent 2.1: Scale up of the Targeted Social Assistance (TSA) program for extreme poor households

 This sub-component will finance the natural expansion of the TSA program to support households negatively impacted by the health measures adopted to contain the outbreak and the resulting economic downturn.
 By design, the program targets extreme poor households based on a Proxy Means Test (PMT) scoring formula which is partially shock responsive.
 It is expected that about 35,000 new households will apply and be eligible to the TSA program in a scenario where 20 percent of formal wage workers will lose their jobs and 20 percent will probably lose their jobs, and where wage workers staying in their jobs will see their labor income reduce by 20 percent.
 The benefit amounts remain the same.
 The implementation of this sub-component will rely on the existing mechanism by which the SSA will determine and verify the eligibility and will contract with Liberty Bank to make payments.

-Application procedures and all payments are cash-free and the implementation processes have been already simplified and adapted to minimize the risk of contagion in compliance with the regulations on social distancing.
+Subcomponent 2.2: Temporary expansion of the Targeted Social Assistance (TSA) program for households next to extreme poor (US$ 30 million).

+This subcomponent will finance the temporary expansion of the TSA to those groups which are vulnerable to fall into the category of extreme poor due to measures adopted to contain the outbreak and the resulting economic downturn.
+The existing TSA covers extreme poor households based on a PMT scoring formula (with a score less than 65 000).
+The program targets assisting households (with a score between 65000 and 100 000) that are next to existing TSA beneficiaries.
+The benefit will depend on the number of family members and will average at GEL 100 for 6 months period.
+About 70,000 new households will be eligible to the TSA program.
+The benefit amounts will follow the existing regulations.
+The implementation of this subcomponent will rely on the existing administration through SSA which will determine and verify eligibility, and on the existing contract with Liberty Bank to make payments.
+In addition, this subcomponent will include GEL 100 6 month payment for families with three or more children and those who score below 100,000 and direct transfer of GEL 100 to people with severe disabilities (including children with disabilities) for up to 6 months.

-Subcomponent 2.2: Temporary cash transfers to informal workers
+Subcomponent 2.3: Temporary cash transfers to informal workers (US$ 30 million).

 This sub-component will support the introduction of a temporary (cash) benefit targeted to vulnerable households dependent on informal and occasional work.
-The temporary benefit will be on-demand and provide a flat benefit of about GEL 150 (around US$48) per month per family for a period up to 6 months, in addition to the social assistance benefits they receive (child benefits and other small benefits administered at the municipal level).
-Informal workers in vulnerable households will be identified through the existing scoring formula used to target the TSA (and other social benefits), but based on higher eligibility threshold than the one currently used for the TSA (households normally ineligible to receive TSA).
-Households without formal sector employees and which declare to have no source of income, including no TSA nor social pensions, will be eligible.
-Simulations on HIES 2018 show that about 138,000 households are expected to apply (assuming a take up of 80 percent of eligible households in a scenario where 20 percent of wage employment is loss).
-The eligibility determination and verification processed will be carried out by SSA in accordance with the existing system and in compliance with regulations on social distancing.
+The temporary benefit will be on-demand and provide a benefit of about 200 GEL (US$63) per person who lost the job due to the negative impacts due to measures adopted to contain the outbreak and the resulting economic downturn.
+The benefit will be given up to 6 months.
+The eligibility determination and verification processed will be carried out by SSA based on revenue service information and in compliance with regulations on social distancing.

-Subcomponent 2.3: Temporary unemployment benefits for formal workers
+Subcomponent 2.4: Temporary unemployment benefits for formal workers